-I am currently involved in three projects, at different stages of development.
+I am currently involved in two projects:

 If you are interested in learning more about this project, you can listen to a radio interview I did with KTEP: